GManOfficial/Termux_HackingLab_Setup/README.md

 ## Why This Tool Only? ::
 1. **Troubleshoot Termux Errors Automatically:** the tool serves as an invaluable resource for resolving common errors and issues encountered while using Termux.
 It provides helpful guidance and troubleshooting techniques, ensuring a hassle-free experience.
 2. **Install Basic Termux Powerfull Tool:** the tool helps you install some basic termux tools which should be installed in termux like Kali Linux have.Which may help you in your tasks and hacking journey on your advance.
+3. **Install Missing Python Modules:** the tool will install python modules which are required to be installed while using any tool in termux, they help a tool to function properly.
-3. **Manage Basic And Important Packages:** the tool will install the packages which are always required in termux to perform certain tasks and hacking scripts.
+4. **Manage Basic And Important Packages:** the tool will install the packages which are always required in termux to perform certain tasks and hacking scripts.
+5. **Always Maintained and have Updates:*** to make the tool function properly the developers of this tool will maintain and update according to the need and will bring more reliable updates of the tool.
 > _Elevate your hacking capabilities with this all-encompassing Termux tool, combining power, flexibility, and reliable support.
 It sets the stage for successful hacking endeavors on your Android device, ensuring a productive and rewarding hacking experience._

 ## Features -